 By Bandula Sirimanna

-GTH which has 44.97 percent stake in SLT announced their four nominees to the SLT board, of which two - Shelley Geoffrey Williams and Jeffrey Jay Blatt – are here having individual discussons with the newly appointed 58 heads of divisions and eight chief officers, on the company structure.
+The board meeting was conducted in a cordial manner focusing attention on the restructuring process, SLT sources said.
+SLT directors Shelley Geoffrey Williams and Jeffrey Jay Blatt, representing Maxis, meanwhile concluded their individual discussions with the newly appointed 58 heads of divisions and eight chief officers on the company structure.

 A senior SLT official, who did not want to be named, said these discussions were to ascertain the responsibilities and suitability of these officers to fulfill their task.
-He said GTH was also sending another 6-member team by the end of the month to study the re-organisational structure.
+The SLT board of directors has also issued a directive to provide all necessary facilities including a Wi-Fi zone facility for a 7-member Maxis team due tomorrow to study the company structure.